 With professional cloud services from a reputable provider, you can also benefit from strengthened security measures.
 Many cloud providers offer technologies and controls that help protect your data, applications, and infrastructure from ever-growing cyber threats.
 In addition, most cloud computing services are run on large secure data centres that are regularly upgraded to the highest security standards.

 If you keep your IT resources in-house, your teams are often spending lots of time setting up hardware, patching software and completing other mundane IT tasks.
 However, cloud services can completely remove the need for many of these maintenance activities, freeing up your IT teams to focus on their core business objectives.

 Reduced carbon footprint

-With less physical servers and potentially no need for an on-site data centre at all, businesses can significantly reduce their carbon footprint.
+With fewer physical servers and potentially no need for an on-site data centre at all, businesses can significantly reduce their carbon footprint.
 In addition, with more opportunities for file sharing and collaboration, there is less need for your employees to use energy and spend money printing documents.

 At Nasstar, we deliver transformational end-to-end cloud services that empower you and your team to achieve more.
 Wherever you are on your cloud journey, we can provide the expertise you need to avoid common pitfalls and accelerate return on investment.
 Our cloud services include:

 Cloud transformation involves modernising and optimising an organisation’s entire IT ecosystem - hardware, software, data management, and security - to meet business objectives.
 It incorporates more than just technology.
 Cloud transformation is also about changing how teams work, including organisational structure and design, talent acquisition and enablement, and operating model adaptation.

 Cloud migration is the process of transferring workloads, data, and other resources from on-premise IT infrastructure to the cloud.
 It’s one of the most significant transitions that organisations will go through.